 Mission and Vision

-Nearly 80% of African Americans can potentially trace an ancestor who arrived through Charleston.
+It is likely that all African Americans can trace an ancestor who arrived through Charleston.
 The IAAM will teach visitors this history, and encourage them to explore it at historic houses, plantations, buildings, and other sites that speak to African American heritage.

 These few acres witnessed one of the world’s most pivotal human migrations; no other place saw such a dramatic influx of enslaved African arrivals.
 IAAM is an authentic visitor experience that cannot be duplicated elsewhere in America.